ralatorr/ralatorr_port/README.md

 #### Problem Statement
 Pollution has long been known to have a causal effect on negative health outcomes.
 Our group's goal was to use various statistical hypothesis tests as well as exploratory data analysis and regression analysis to gain a stronger quantitative understanding of the effects of air pollution amongst the 58 counties of California.

+#### Conclusions

+1. Fine air particulate matter (PM 2.5)  had a statistically significant influence on deaths from heart disease, cancer and respiratory illnesses in the most polluted counties in California from 1999-2021.
+2. Time-series analysis allowed us to predict statewide cancer incidence rates for a handful of cancer types with MAPE rates at roughly 1.5%, with PM2.5, NO2 and Ozone often driving increases in incidence rates, but results should be taken with a grain of salt - aggregated data involved merely 20 year-by-year observations.

 #### Link to Project
 [California Health Outcomes Project](https://github.com/ralatorr/ralatorr.github.io/tree/main/Health_Outcomes)